-How do you prepare ancient grains?
+How to prepare ancient grains:

 Recipes for preparing all of these widely available, ranging from a simple side dish to a main dish (i.e. instead of rice/pasta in a hearty stew or soup).
 It’s important to use milled grains, which expose the contents of the kernel, as our digestive system has a hard time breaking down the hull of the kernel.

 For an especially quick way to get more ancient grains in each day, try…